 | Instagram: @solonjeburnett

 Danniel is a co-founder, cannavist and manifestor at Humble Bloom where it is her mission to craft a future narrative for the cannabis industry that is equitable, fair and regenerative.
 She believes that we can use cannabis as a conduit for a larger conversation, reevaluating our relationships with ourselves, our community and the planet through education, advocacy and immersive purpose driven experiences.
-The best work is yet to come.
-FROM YOU.

 As a manifestor she founded Heartbeet Juicery in 2012, with a a full-scale production kitchen servicing online sales, a storefront on the Lower East Side as well as pop-up stores in Opening Ceremony, Steven Alan and next-level partnerships with Jean Georges Nougatine, The Mark and The Mercer Kitchen.